salcedoe/MtMdocs/docs/volumeProcessing/volumeMedicalFileFormats.md

 Open source software that uses VTK is usually pretty powerful.
 For example, 3D Slicer uses VTK for visualization.

-VTK has their own file format
+VTK has its own file format.

 ### NIfTI